vancegroup/KVR/Readme.md

 	1. Microsoft.Kinect (Microsoft.Kinect.dll)
 	2. Microsoft.Speech (Microsoft.Speech.dll)
 	3. VrpnNet (VrpnNet.dll)
 * The debug versions of VrpnNet require Visual Studio 2010 to be installed.
-If VS 2010 is not installed, link KiwiVR to the release version of VrpnNet for the appropriate CPU architecture.
+If VS 2010 is not installed, link KVR to the release version of VrpnNet for the appropriate CPU architecture.